stardog-union/launchpad-docs/google/README.md

   Google->>Launchpad: Google JWT returned
   Note over Google,Launchpad: Launchpad saves profile information <br> contained in Google JWT in a cookie and discards it.
-  Launchpad->>Stardog: Stardog API requests with Launchpad JWT Note over Launchpad,Stardog: Launchpad generates its JWT's Stardog server is configured to accept using information contained in the cookie.
+  Launchpad->>Stardog: Stardog API requests with Launchpad JWT Note over Launchpad,Stardog: Launchpad generates its JWTs Stardog server is configured to accept using information contained in the cookie.
 ```

 ## Prerequisites